Worldline1/Active-Directory-Project/index.md

 ---

-### 2. Optional: Set Up Shared Folder (for transferring Splunk installer)
+## 2. Optional: Set Up Shared Folder (for transferring Splunk installer)

-> ⚠️ This step is optional and only needed if using a shared folder to move the `.deb` file.
-In a real-world server setup, files would be transferred via network protocols instead.
+> ⚠️ This step is optional and only needed if using a Virtual Machine to move the `.deb` file from the host to the VM.
+In a real-world server setup, files would be transferred via other methods.

 Install the VirtualBox Guest Additions ISO: